DDI-TU-Dresden/thonny-wiki/mac.rst

 -------------
 Thonny is supported on OS X 10.8 (Mountain Lion) and later.
 It may work also on 10.7 (Lion).

-Thonny's Mac distribution (version 1.0 and upwards) includes an embedded Python, so you don't need to install Python separately.
+Starting with version 1.0 Thonny's Mac distribution includes an embedded Python, so you don't need to install Python separately.

 Installation
 -----------------